 Whether your cabin is in the woods, at the beach, or in the city, your outdoor space wouldn’t be complete without a grouping of rustic furniture pieces.
 Two of the most popular styles are Adirondack and log furniture.

-The predecessor to the modern Adirondack chair was designed in 1903 by Thomas Lee, while vacationing in Westport, New York.
+The predecessor to the modern Adirondack chair was designed in 1903 by Thomas Lee while vacationing in Westport, New York.
 He wanted outdoor chairs for his summer house.
-The design featured a straight back and seat, and wide armrests to add stability on inclined surfaces.
+The design featured a straight back and seat, with wide armrests to add stability on inclined surfaces.
 These elements are still trademarks of Adirondack furniture style.

 Many modern Adirondack pieces are made from poly lumber, compressed fiberboard, and other eco-friendly materials rather than the hardwoods of their forebearers.
 While original versions of Adirondack furniture were typically painted green or dark brown, new pieces come in a rainbow of colors to mix and match.

 Outdoor log furniture is made from actual tree branches and trunks and is the perfect complement to cabin or rustic western design.
 This outdoor furniture is constructed from durable hardwoods to withstand year-round weather extremes and can be stained with either light or dark wood tones.

 If your home décor reflects the spirit of travel and adventure, Balinese-style outdoor furniture may just be the thing to pull your outdoor and indoor areas together.
-Your can choose from ornately carved pieces or the clean lines of more contemporary designs.
-The quality and durability Inherent in most outdoor furniture manufactured in Indonesia is second to none.
+You can choose from ornately carved pieces or the clean lines of more contemporary designs.
+The quality and durability inherent in most outdoor furniture manufactured in Indonesia is second to none.